swentel/indieweb/README.md

 - Reply on comments and send webmention
 - Feeds: microformats, atom and jf2
 - Send a micropub post to Aperture on incoming webmentions
+- WebSub PuSH 0.4 for publishing and subscribing
 - Fetch post context for content or microsub items
 - Blocks for rendering webmentions, RSVP, signing in
 - Fediverse integration via https://fed.brid.gy/